 Randolph Hall is Dean's Professor in the Epstein Department of Industrial and Systems Engineering and director of USC's CREATE center.
 His research focuses on how universities innovate in their practices for education, research and clinical care, and how they overcome the obstacles to change, as well as how health systems prepare and respond to contagious disease.
-He is writing the book Breaking Tradition, Trust and Innovation in the American University for MIT Press.
+His new book, Managing Innovation Inside Universities, Systematic Change for Research, Service and Learning, will be published by Springer in 2024.

 As VP of Research for 14 1/2 years, Hall led research initiatives across the university, overseeing research advancement, administration and ethics activities.
 Hall led the creation of USC's strategic plans for diversity and inclusion in research and scholarship, research administration systems, science and technology facilities and alignment of health programs across the university.
 His other initiatives included rigor and transparency in the conduct of research, research mentoring, and reinvention of research practices through collaboration and technology.

 Hall's other experience includes serving as the founder/principal investigator for two national research centers, the Center for Risk and Economic Analysis of Terrorism Events (CREATE), and the National Center for Metropolitan Transportation Research (METRANS).
 He also served as senior associate dean for research in the Viterbi School of Engineering for four years.
 Hall was chair of Industrial and Systems Engineering during a period when the faculty size grew by 50%, department rank rose to the top 20 in the U.S., and when it became the first named academic department at the University of Southern California, upon receipt of a $10 million gift from Daniel J. Epstein.
 His is past board chair for the University Industry Demonstration Partnership, as well as current senior fellow.